bazel-xcode/xchammer/Docs/XCHammerOverview.md

 ### Xcode: establishing configuration norms - problem and solution

-In traditionl Xcode usage, developers are able to change Xcode projects and Xcode configuration files and there is no defaults enforced.
+In traditional Xcode usage, developers are able to change Xcode projects and Xcode configuration files and there is no defaults enforced.

 In vanilla Bazel usage, a similar problem exists  when the user is allowed to